andjar/quartorium/ROADMAP.md

 ### Epic 2: Repository & Document Browsing

-**Goal:** A logged-in user can connect a GitHub repository to Quillarto and see a list of the `.qmd` files within it.
+**Goal:** A logged-in user can connect a GitHub repository to Quartorium and see a list of the `.qmd` files within it.

 *   **Task 2.1 (Backend):** Define the `repositories` and `documents` table schemas in the database.
 *   **Task 2.2 (Backend):** Create a protected `/api/repos` endpoint (POST) that takes a GitHub repo URL.
 This endpoint will: